 (Scroll down for the day in detail)

 “Santa Claus: The Movie” (1985): starring Dudley Moore and David Huddleston.
-How did Santa come to be?
-His very own movie attempts to explain all.
+This is a film that has stood the test of time, with both its animatronics and effects.
+The story starts with how did Santa came to be.
+His very own movie explains all.
 The opening sequence is magical as a peasant woodcutter and his wife Anya deliver toys to a village, mid-blizzard.
+That’s worth watching in isolation every Christmas Eve.
 Dudley Moore plays an elf with ambition.
 But when he is naively tempted to the villainous side by John Lithgow’s greedy toy manufacturer, Christmas is thrown into serious jeopardy.
 Could the best time of the year be lost to us forever?
 Not if this elf can repair things.
 (Movie Magic: How the reindeer were made to appear so lifelike…and how Santa’s suit came to be red, according to the legend of Mrs. Claus.)

 And for a perfect family double bill…